-Wages earned by the self-employed are distributed more unequally in Germany than the wages of employees.
-The wages of the self-employed differ more between regions in western Germany, which is proven by a Gini coefficient that is twice as high in western Germany as in eastern Germany.
+As shown in Table 4 wages earned by the self-employed are distributed more unequally in Germany than the wages of employees.
+The wages of the self-employed differ more between regions in western Germany, which is proven by a Gini coefficient that is twice as high in western Germany as it is in eastern Germany.
 The distribution of the wages of the self-employed is more sensitive among the lower wages as well.
 In contrast to the results for wages per employee, where the aggregate inequality was dominated by the between-group inequality, the aggregate inequality for the self-employed is determined almost equally by the within-group and the between-group inequality.